rust-or/rust-lp-modeler/README.md

     * Cplex

 ## Limitation
-* Use with CBC for now
+* Use with CBC, Gurobi or GLPK for now

 ## Todo
-* Config for GLPK, lp_solve and CPLEX
+* Config for lp_solve and CPLEX

 ## Further work
 * it would be great to use some constraint for binary variable like